 The money has allowed him to reinvest in his business and plan for careful expansion, including a small building entirely devoted to processing honey in the near future.

 “As a child, I had many visions, but being an entrepreneur who owns his own business at age 19 was never one of them,” Byrd recounted.
 “But, I owe a tremendous amount of gratitude to WVU, both from an academic and outreach standpoint — the resources at my disposal were, and are, incredible.”

 He also gives back to the community.
-He worked with Alex Straight, the WVU Extension Service Agriculture and Natural Resources agent in Ritchie County at the time, to take his exhibition hive to 4-H camps and participate in local agriculture field days.
+He worked with Alex Smith, the WVU Extension Service Agriculture and Natural Resources agent in Ritchie County at the time, to take his exhibition hive to 4-H camps and participate in local agriculture field days.